SamirMarin/demo-react-python-service/README.md

 - Grammar and clarity passes on the architecture proposal doc, and general idea-bouncing/discussion while working through design decisions (ECS vs.
-  Kubernetes, dispatcher design, database scalability approach, etc.) — the architectural reasoning and decisions themselves are mine, arrived at through that back-and-forth, not generated independently.
+  Kubernetes, dispatcher design, database scalability approach, etc.) — the architectural reasoning and decisions themselves are mine.
 - Generated the Mermaid system diagram, from a description of the architecture I gave it.
 - Generated the Terraform boilerplate in `terraform/` from a description of